Top nine questions about the FedNowSM Service

 - Considering opportunities for innovative new product offerings and end-user experiences from an underlying FedNow Service infrastructure.

 - Determining how online and mobile banking and customer service support may need to change to support instant payments.

 We are committed to ensuring the accessibility of the FedNow Service to banks of all sizes nationwide, which is our guiding principle for defining our design choices and onboarding process.

 The Federal Reserve is committed to collaborating with industry stakeholders.
-Industry leaders and organizations interested in providing input in the development of the FedNow Service are encouraged to join the FedNow Community, an interactive group that advises on the design, onboarding and implementation of the FedNow Service via focus groups, work groups, conference calls, virtual meetings, surveys and other channels.
+Industry leaders and organizations interested in providing input in the development of the FedNow Service are encouraged to join the FedNow Community (Off-site), an interactive group that advises on the design, onboarding and implementation of the FedNow Service via focus groups, work groups, conference calls, virtual meetings, surveys and other channels.

 In early October 2020, we announced plans for a pilot program that will inform and support the FedNow Service’s development, testing and adoption.
 We invite financial institutions, service providers and payment processors to apply for the pilot program.
-Those who aren’t yet a part of the FedNow Community should first join the Community and then complete the application for the pilot program.
+Those who aren’t yet a part of the FedNow Community should first join the Community (Off-site) and then complete the application for the pilot program.
 Learn more about the pilot program.

 Another way to stay engaged is to sign up for FedNow News, our regular email that provides updates on the FedNow Service.